aneldev/dynadux/doc/Sections.md

 - Each Section is creating a property on the root level of State.
 - Reducers can access the state of the root property only.
 - The provided state from a Section is the state of the root property.
-- You can still pass the entire state of the app manually but this is not recommended.
+- You can still pass the entire state of the app manually, but this is not recommended.

 # Example how to use them

-Imagine we have a To-Do app, with a user login feature.
+Imagine we have a To-Do app with a user login feature.

 One section is the User feature.
-This keeps information if the user is logged, the avatar of the user, etc..
+That keeps information if the user is logged, the avatar of the user, etc..

 Another section is the To-Do feature.

 These two sections and features are completely decoupled.
-The concept is that the To-Do feature should work on any kind of application decoupled from User Handling.
+The concept is that the To-Do feature should work on any application decoupled from User Handling.

-On the application layer, when the user is logged, the app will ask from the To-Do to fetch the to-do items for this user id.
+On the application layer, when the user logged, the app will ask from the To-Do to fetch the to-do items for this user id.

 # Steps to work with Sections